ddiLab/SageEdu/camera/readme.md

 * Contains instructions on how to setup the camera with the Nano

-<h2>videoStream.ipynb</h2>
+<h2>Stream.ipynb</h2>

-* A Jupyter notebook containing instructions and code on streaming video from the camera into a Python program
+* A Jupyter notebook containing instructions and code on streaming video from the camera

-<h2>Ip Webcam.ipynb</h2>
+<h2>WaggleStream.ipynb</h2>

-* A Jupyter notebook containing code on streaming video from the camera in a Python program
+* A Jupyter notebook containing code on streaming video from the camera using the Waggle platform

-<h2>IP Web Cam.py</h2>

-* Code from the "Ip Webcam.ipynb" notebook on streaming video from the camera in python
+<h2>initial_test_programs/</h2>

+* A directory containing previous notebooks and python scripts used for testing the camera

+<h2>videos/</h2>

+* A directory containing videos for testing

 <h2>StreamWithThreading.ipynb</h2>

 * Contains code in streaming video from the camera using threads to boost the frame rate

-<h2>ThreadedStream.py</h2>

-* Code that captures frames from the camera using a thread
-* Used in the notebook "StreamWithThreading.ipynb"

-<h2>CameraWaggle.py</h2>

-* Python program that gets the camera stream using the Waggle platform and calculates the FPS

-<h2>sampleVideo.MP4</h2>

-* A short video (approximately 10 seconds long) for use in the videoStream notebook

 <h2>readme.md</h2>